 See Frank Andrews, FTR12, 2004-5, p204-5.
 In late 1923 or early 1924, there appeared the Kodak record label.
 It was produced for them by the Aeolian Co. (= Vocalion).
 Only a handful of examples are known to us, for it was not intended for sale in this country, but in Australia & New Zealand.
 There seem to have been over 100 issues, beginning at Z-500.
 These probably appeared all at once, offering an ‘instant catalogue’ of all popular music styles: comic songs, dance bands, instrumental solos, military bands playing marches & overtures, plus pop songs & parlour ballads.
 We are grateful to Adam Miller of New Zealand for sending this image – he told us that he acquired the disc from a collector/researcher who had it hung on the wall as a scarce label for many years, resulting in its slightly faded appearance.
 Slightly distressed it may be, but in view of its rarity, it is just as welcome as if it were pristine!

 See Frank Andrews: FTR 12, 2004/5, pp206-8.
 An exceptionally scarce label, Frank tells us that they were launched at the 1908 Franco-British Exhibition in London.
 Kosmos was a French company based at Roubaix, in the extreme north of France.
 Double sided, bilingual and lateral cut (vertical cut remained popular in France for many years still to come), they cannot have made much impact.
 Kosmophone gramophones were also on offer.
 A Listing contained 20 discs, all simply credited to ‘Orchestre’ / ‘Band’, so Kosmos 2300 which credits La Garde Républicaine is probably later.
-At the foot of the label is ‘Importé d’Allemagne’ or ‘Pressé en Allemagne’ – but which German company manufactured them is not known for certain; however, two discs bear A21300 numbers, which might be early Jumbo face numbers.
+At the foot of the label is ‘Importé d’Allemagne’ or ‘Pressé en Allemagne’.
+Dr. Rainer Lotz. kindly informed us that many of the masters on Kosmos were derived from the German Anker label.